Ectoparasites

 - Isolate clothes, towels and bed linen from previous 3 days and launder as usual the day after first treatment.

-- Shaving pubic hair and/or removal of eggs is not required.
+- Shaving pubic hair and removal of eggs is not required.

-- Compared with head ice, resistance to permethrin treatment of pubic lice has not been demonstrated.
+- Compared with head lice, resistance to permethrin treatment of pubic lice has not been demonstrated.

 Other immediate management